ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 \[

-TODO: Specify how C requests a new Access Token that dynamically updates its access rights.
+TODO: Specify how C requests a new access token that dynamically updates its access rights.
 (See {{sec-as-update-access-rights}} for pre-requirements and a high-level direction)

 \]